Destaq/life-calendar/.github/ISSUE_TEMPLATE/other-not-applicable.md

 ---
 name: Other/Not Applicable
-about: Describe this issue template's purpose here.
+about: A blank template for anything that isn't a request or bug
 title: ''
 labels: ''
 assignees: ''

 ---

-If you have an issue that is neither a bug or a feature request, please use this blank template.